rsnegrin/Qiskit-Hackathon/README.md

 # Qiskit Fall Fest UCLA 2023 Solutions

-This repository houses our team's solutions for the Qiskit Fall Fest UCLA 2023.
+This repository contains solutions developed by our team for the Qiskit Fall Fest UCLA 2023.

 **Team Members (MQST Students):**